jlgingrich/signalman/README.md

 ### Stage 1 : Rust to Signal CLI

-Implement Signalman in Rust as a client app interacting with a Signal CLI daemon of some sort on the same machine.
+Implement Signalman in Rust as a client app interacting with a Signal CLI daemon using a Unix domain socket.

-### Stage 2: Rust to Rust
+### Stage 2: Total oxidification

-Implement Signalman in Rust, using the [libsignal](https://github.com/signalapp/libsignal) Rust library directly.
+Implement Signalman purely in Rust, using the [libsignal](https://github.com/signalapp/libsignal) Rust library directly.

 ## References